ThibaultFriedrich/discover-cylonjs/arduino/README.md

 **Do not use `npm install -g gort`**.

-Go to the page http://gort.io/documentation/getting_started/downloads/ and download your OS version.
+Go to the [official gort page](http://gort.io/documentation/getting_started/downloads/) and download your OS version.

 ```bashrc